e-gov/TARA-Doku/TechnicalSpecification.md

 - the estimated number of users of the e-service
 - the obligation to only use the service for the intended purpose, including to only use the demo service for testing, not for authentication
 - consent with the service level agreement (SLA)
-- the proposal of the client application identifier – `client_id`, based on the OpenID Connect protocol
 - the redirect-URL of the demo version of the client application, based on the OpenID Connect protocol.
 Only HTTPS protocol is allowed.
 URL fragment part (`#` character and characters following it) is not allowed.
 - the authentication method or methods which the institution intends to use
 - the contact details of the person responsible for the client application (e-mail address, telephone, personal identification code).